-Hampshire College has adopted the following policies and procedures regarding the award and distribution of financial aid.
+Hampshire College has adopted the following policies and procedures regarding the awarding and distribution of financial aid.

 Hampshire, like most other private colleges, requires that the financial position of each parent be reviewed to determine each parent's fair share of educational expenses.
 We feel that the responsibility for school support is not automatically removed by separation or the stipulations of a court order.

-Before we can make a reasonable judgment, we must collect information from each parent.
+Before we can make a reasonable judgment, we may request specific information from each parent.
 We recognize that remarriage may have complicated the situation, and we are responsive to that and other financial circumstances.
 The expected contribution may exceed normal child support payments resulting from a court order or other agreement.

 Federal regulations require students to possess a high school diploma, or its equivalent, to be eligible for financial aid.
 Hampshire College follows the same policy with regard to aid eligibility.
 The equivalents to a high school diploma are:

-At Hampshire College, an independent student is defined as one who is 24 years of age or older and who has not lived with, been claimed as a tax exemption by, or received $1,000 or more in support from parents, guardians, or relatives in the previous calendar year.
-For a 2014-2015 application, this would be 2013.
+At Hampshire College, an independent student is defined as one who is 24 years of age or older and who has not lived with, been claimed as a tax exemption by, or received $1,000 or more in support from parents, guardians, or relatives in the prior-prior year; for a 2021-2022 application, this would be 2019.
 A financial aid officer will evaluate documented extenuating circumstances on an individual basis.